 The article also points out that a separate horse-meat slaughterhouse, Rains Natural Meats, was set to open in Missouri but similar political issues have delayed its business.

-In Missouri, an abuse of process action would qualify as a tort with economic and reputation damages, similar to those of slander and libel.
+In Missouri, an abuse of process action would qualify as a tort with economic and reputation damages.
 If the slaughterhouse hopes to prevail, it must prove the following elements:

 - The legal process was used against the opposing party in a manner that it is not legally intended to be used;